Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 # Configuration

-In this section we will list all of the general configuration options in the Atlas folder, how to change them and their defaults.
-Only touch them if you know what you are doing or if a team member asks you to do so.
+In this section, we will provide a comprehensive list of most of the general configuration options that are available in the Atlas folder.
+You should only modify these configuration settings if you are fully aware of what you are doing or if a team member specifically requests you to do so.

-For other configuration options, check:
+For more configuration options, check:

 - [Advanced Configuration](advanced-configuration.md)
 - [Optional Tweaks](optional-tweaks.md)